tannerrj/crossfire-devel-vm/README.md

 The virtual machine (VM) provides an all-in-one development environment for the game of [Crossfire](https://sourceforge.net/projects/crossfire/).

-The `update.md` file contains instructions for updating the sourcecode and then compiling Crossfire server, GTKv2 Client, and CRE.
+The `update.md` file contains instructions for updating the source code and then compiling Crossfire server, GTKv2 Client, and CRE.

 Also included in `update.md` are instructions for downloading the latest snapshot release of Gridarta for Crossfire map editor, and JX Client.